Department of Community Development Graduate Course

 - MSW Plan A: 36 units WITH THESIS but no comprehensive examination

 - Plan B: 39 units without thesis but WITH COMPREHENSIVE EXAMINATION

 Department of Women and Development Studies Graduate Course

-The diploma program is designed as an intermediate program for individuals interested in women’s and gender studies as an academic discipline which relates theory to practice, and which brings them to contact with development practitioners and expose them to actual field experiences.
+Designed as an intermediate program for individuals interested in women’s and gender studies as an academic discipline which relates theory to practice and which brings them in contact with development practitioners as well as expose them to actual field experiences.
 Students may proceed to MAWD program after completion.

 Doctor of Social Development Program

 - Passing the qualifying examination to merit admission into the Doctor of Social Development Program after completing 4 major courses (12 units)

 - Completion of all academic requirements for a degree in Doctor of Social Development as described in the curricular framework

 - Must have at least two years of practice in social development (direct practice, development scholarship, teaching, social development administration);